lorran-mariuba/try-catch2/README.md

 # Try-Catch - Finally Block
-This is a basice example with Finally Block, using a Scanner to try reading a file.
+This is a basic example with Finally Block, using a Scanner to try reading a file.
 The program going to show the exception and will always executed the finally block, independently if it's going to happen a error or not.

 Tecnologies
 --------------------------------------